Invoicing – businesses

 Only the periodic filing can be received as an e-invoice

-If the e-invoice address has been provided in the import declaration using the additional information code FIVER, the clearance will be invoiced with periodic filing sent as an e-invoice.
-It is important to provide the e-invoice address in the correct format, so that the e-invoice can be sent.
+If the e-invoice address has been provided in the import declaration using the additional information code FIVER, the clearance will be invoiced with a periodic filing sent as an e-invoice.
+The e-invoice address must be provided in the correct format, so that the e-invoice can be sent.

-- If no e-invoice address has been provided or if it has been provided in incorrect format, the periodic filing will be sent by post to the postal address according to the trader office identifier provided in the customs declaration.
+- If no e-invoice address has been provided, if it has been provided in an incorrect format, or if it does not correspond with the business ID of the company to be invoiced, the periodic filing will be sent by post to the postal address according to the trader office identifier provided in the customs declaration.
 If no trader office identifier has been provided, the periodic filing will be sent to the head office address registered in the Finnish Business Information System (BIS).

 - If the e-invoice address has been provided in correct format, but Customs’ e-invoice operator can’t find a recipient for it, the operator will search for another e-invoice address to which the e-invoice can be sent.
 If no such address is found, the periodic filing will be sent by post.